PrefectHQ/prefect/docs/concepts/schedules.md

 ## Creating schedules through the deployment YAML file

-You create a schedule by including a `schedule` section as part of the [deployment YAML file](/concepts/deployments/#deploymentyaml) for a deployment.
+You may create a schedule by including a `schedule` section as part of the [deployment YAML file](/concepts/deployments/#deploymentyaml) for a deployment.
 Here's an example that uses cron and specifies a timezone.

 ```yaml
 schedule: